Eligibility Quiz

 To qualify for citizenship under the current legal framework established by Organic Law 1/2024, you must meet the following high-level criteria:

-- Proven Sephardic Ancestry: You must demonstrate "belonging to a Sephardic community of Portuguese origin" through family names, language (Ladino), or genealogical records.
+Proven Sephardic Ancestry: You must demonstrate "belonging to a Sephardic community of Portuguese origin" through family names, language (Ladino, the Judeo-Spanish dialect spoken by Sephardic Jews), or genealogical records.
+This is not a simple surname match—the Jewish Community of Lisbon or Porto will evaluate your family history and cultural connection to the Sephardic tradition.

-- Three Years of Legal Residency: You must have resided legally in Portugal for at least three years prior to your application.
-This requires you to hold a valid residence permit (such as a D7, Digital Nomad, or Golden Visa) and physically live in the country.
+Three Years of Legal Residency: You must have resided legally in Portugal for at least three years prior to your application.
+This requires you to hold a valid residence permit (such as a D7 Passive Income visa, Digital Nomad visa, or Golden Visa) and physically live in the country.
+You cannot satisfy this requirement through occasional visits or remote work alone; you must establish genuine residency with documentation showing continuous presence.

-- Effective Connection: You must demonstrate an "objective connection" to Portugal.
-While the three-year residency fulfills much of this, the government evaluation commission now performs a final validation to ensure the connection is genuine.
+Effective Connection to Portugal: You must demonstrate an "objective connection" to the country.
+While the three-year residency fulfills much of this requirement, the government evaluation commission (established under the 2024 reform) performs a final validation to ensure your connection is genuine.
+This may include evidence of property ownership, employment, family ties, or integration into Portuguese society.

-- Clean Criminal Record: You cannot have been convicted of a crime that carries a maximum prison sentence of three years or more under Portuguese law, regardless of the actual sentence served.
+Clean Criminal Record: You cannot have been convicted of a crime that carries a maximum prison sentence of three years or more under Portuguese law, regardless of the actual sentence served.
+This applies to convictions in your country of origin, your country of nationality, and any country where you have resided for more than one year since age 16.

-- National Security: You must not pose a threat to national security or have any links to terrorist activities.
+National Security: You must not pose a threat to national security or have any links to terrorist activities or extremist organizations.

 Conditions & Warnings